elywelly/cryptrack-app/README.md

 -   Ability to sort by Market Price or Current Price for coins
 -   Add search function for coin by crypto name or symbol
 -   Ability for user to delete their transaction history (in progress)
--   Transactions Database to delete coins that have 0 value (in progress)
+-   Transactions Database to delete coins that have 0 value so it doesn't appear in wallet

 ## Credits